 11.2.3.
 Proposition. - Suppose Y and Z are integral separated schemes.
-Then Y and Z are birational if and only if there is a dense (=non-empty) open subscheme U of Y and a dense open subscheme V of Z such that $U \cong V$.
+Then Y and Z are birational if and only if there is a dense (=non-empty) open subscheme U of Y and a dense open subscheme V of Z such that $U \cong V$ .

 This gives you a good idea of how to think of birational maps.
-For example, a variety is rational if it has a dense open subset isomorphic to a subset \mathbb{A}^n .
+For example, a variety is rational if it has a dense open subscheme isomorphic to an open subscheme of $\mathbb{A}^n$ .

 Proof.
 I find this proof surprising and unexpected.
-Is there a better way to explain it?